Approved by the Board of Library Trustees February 11, 2013

 g) Promote or represent any activity or purpose that is in violation of local, state, or federal ordinances or laws, including copyright and public performance laws.

-- The library will not be involved in the sale of any artwork.
+The Library will not be involved in the sale of any artwork.
 If the exhibit involves artwork for sale, pricing must be obtained directly from the artist without any involvement of the library.
-No prices or price lists are to appear with the exhibit, nor will library staff give an indication of an item’s value.
+No prices or price lists are to appear with the exhibit, nor will library staff give an indication of an item’s value unless this information is requested by an interested party.
+If the display involves works of art or crafts that are for sale, the artist or crafter may leave a price list with the Library.
+Interested parties may inquire with Library staff for a price list set by the artist or crafter, but all possible sales or negotiations are between the artist or crafter and the interested party.
 The exhibitor’s contact information may be posted at the exhibitor’s discretion.
-If a piece is sold during an exhibit, the artist will work the Exhibit Coordinator to remove the artwork and install a replacement piece.
+If a piece is sold during an exhibit, the artist will work the Exhibit Coordinator to remove the artwork and install a replacement piece

-- Set up and removal must take place in as concise a time period as possible and must be coordinated with the Exhibit Coordinator so as not to disrupt programming.
-Exhibitors who set up or take down during programming will not be asked back.
+Set up and removal must take place in as concise a time period as possible and must be coordinated with the Exhibit Coordinator so as not to disrupt programming.

-- No exhibitor may reassign the use of the Genevieve Lincoln Community Meeting Room and the exhibit must appear as described in the approved application.
+No exhibitor may reassign the use of the Genevieve Lincoln Community Meeting Room and the exhibit must appear as described in the approved application.
 If a group displays artwork, one person from the group should be designated as the contact person.
 This person will coordinate set up and take down of the exhibit.
-All artwork from a group must be set up and taken down at one time.

-- The room must be restored to its original condition.
+The room must be restored to its original condition at the end of the artwork’s display term.

-- A short description with or without photograph(s) of the exhibit may be included in the library, newsletter, library website, library e-News, local newspapers, other social media, or community newsletters, at the library’s discretion.
+A short description with or without photograph(s) of the exhibit may be included in the Library, newsletter, Library website, library email newsletter, local newspapers, other social media, or community newsletters, at the Library’s discretion.